 First let’s discuss just who is a stakeholder, then what the product manager’s responsibilities are with these stakeholders, and then we’ll talk about techniques for success.

-Typically this includes the executive team (CEO and leaders of marketing, sales, and technology), but often others such as business owners (to make sure the product and the business are aligned), finance (to make sure the product fits within the financial parameters and model of the company), legal (to make sure that what you propose is defensible), compliance (to make sure what you propose complies with any relevant standards or policies), and business development (to make sure what you propose does not violate any existing contracts or relationships).
+Typically this includes the executive team (CEO and leaders of marketing, sales, and technology), but often others such as finance (to make sure the product fits within the financial parameters and model of the company), sales and marketing (representing your go-to-market channels), legal (to make sure that what you propose is defensible), compliance (to make sure what you propose complies with any relevant standards or policies), and business development (to make sure what you propose does not violate any existing contracts or relationships).
 There can be even more, but you get the idea.

-In a startup there are very few stakeholders because the company is very small and frankly there's not a lot at risk to lose.
+In a startup there are very few stakeholders other than the founders because the company is very small and frankly there’s not a lot of assets at risk.
 But in large companies, there are quite a few people there to protect the substantial assets of the company.

 PRODUCT MANAGER RESPONSIBILITIES